 The History of Haiga-mai

 It was during the Edo era (1603–1868) that the eating of white rice became widespread.
-It was during this same period that the occurrence of beriberi (a disease caused by thiamine deficiency) amongst wealthy city dwellers who could afford polished white rice became so prevalent that is was commonly refered to as "Edo disease."
+It was during this same period that the occurrence of beriberi (a disease caused by thiamine deficiency) amongst wealthy city dwellers who could afford polished white rice became so prevalent that is was commonly referred to as "Edo disease."

 During the Japanese-Russo War (1904-1905), the Japanese military experienced 80,000 deaths amongst its ranks, 14,000 of these were caused by beriberi.
 At this time, the cause of the disease was still a mystery.